 Is non-alcoholic beer healthy?

-About beer, the world's most popular and widely consumed alcoholic beverage, there is much to do.
-Not only has the recent years seen a huge increase in the variety of flavors and producers, it has also proven to be a tall tree that sometimes catches a lot of wind.
-That is because it contains alcohol: it is a stimulant that, if not enjoyed wisely, can cause health damage and other discomfort.
-Brewers recognized this long ago and have made huge investments in developing flavorful and high-quality alcohol-free and low-alcohol alternatives.
-Alcohol-free and low-alcohol beer now makes up nearly 10% of total beer consumption.
-But now the question remains: is alcohol-free beer healthy?
+There’s a lot of buzz surrounding beer, which has long been the world’s most popular and widely consumed alcoholic beverage.
+Not only has there been a huge increase in the variety of flavors and producers in recent years, but it has also turned out to be a tall tree that sometimes catches a lot of wind.
+That’s because it contains alcohol: it’s a recreational substance that, if not consumed responsibly, can cause health problems and other issues.
+Brewers recognized this long ago and have made massive investments in developing high-quality, great-tasting non-alcoholic and low-alcohol alternatives.
+Non-alcoholic and low-alcohol beer now accounts for nearly 10% of total beer consumption.
+But the question remains: isnon-alcoholic beer healthy?

 Supporters and opponents

-Let's be very brief: no, non-alcoholic beer is not healthy.
-It may contain numerous minerals, vitamins and the like, but it remains primarily an enjoyment food that will never make it to the Dietary Five.
-Many of the reasons why alcohol-free beer is not considered healthy are incidentally, apply to numerous other products.
-It contains calories and sodium, for example: things you also find in milk, to mention.
-In all these cases, "too much" is not good.
-Everyone do agree that non-alcoholic beer is a HEALTER choice than alcoholic beer.
+Let’s cut to the chase: no, non-alcoholic beer isn’t healthy.
+While it does contain plenty of minerals, vitamins, and the like, it remains primarily a recreational beverage that will never make the cut for the Food Guide.
+Many of the reasons why non-alcoholic beer isn’t considered healthy apply to numerous other products as well.
+For instance, it contains calories and sodium—substances you’ll also find in milk, to name just one example.
+In all these cases, “too much” is never good.
+Everyone agrees, however, that non-alcoholic beer is a HEALTHIER choice than alcoholic beer.

-Opponents of alcoholic, and sometimes alcohol-free beer, point out that even drinking alcohol-free beer can invite you to try the alcoholic variety.
-That's true: the chance exists, but how real is it to use that as a counterargument against "the healthier alternative'?
-After all, you never hear anyone say that you shouldn't eat right-turning yogurt, because then people might get the idea the idea of trying the left-turned variety, whose lactic acid is less easily and quickly absorbed by the liver. is less easily and quickly broken down by the liver than right-turning lactic acid?
+Opponents of alcoholic beer—and sometimes non-alcoholic beer as well—point out that even drinking non-alcoholic beer can encourage people to try the alcoholic version.
+That’s true: there is a chance, but how valid is it to use that as a counterargument against “the healthier alternative”?
+After all, you never hear anyone say that you shouldn’t eat right-handed yogurt because people might then get the idea to try the left-handed variety, whose lactic acid isn’t broken down as easily or quickly by the liver as right-handed lactic acid?

 Some facts at a glance

-The Trimbos Institute, an independent, scientific knowledge institute for mental health, alcohol, tobacco and drugs reports, "Alcoholic beer contains (many) calories: after all, alcohol is made from sugar.
-In alcohol-free and low-alcohol beer contains less or no alcohol, so it also contains fewer calories than in the alcoholic variety.
+The Trimbos Institute, an independent scientific research institute specializing in mental health, alcohol, tobacco, and drugs, states: “Alcoholic beer contains (a lot of) calories: after all, alcohol is made from sugar.
+Non-alcoholic and low-alcohol beer contains less or no alcohol, so it also contains fewer calories than the alcoholic version.”

-An average alcoholic beer contains 45 kcal per 100 ml; a non-alcoholic beer contains an average of 26 kcal per 100 ml.
-In terms of calories, alcohol-free beer is thus a healthier alternative.
+An average alcoholic beer contains 45 calories per 100 ml; a non-alcoholic beer contains an average of 26 calories per 100 ml.
+In terms of calories, non-alcoholic beer is therefore a healthier alternative.

-Another question that often comes up: is non-alcoholic beer healthier than soft drinks?
-"Soft drinks (e.g., cola) and juices (e.g. orange juice) contain more sugar than non-alcoholic beer or non-alcoholic wine, and thus also more calories.
+Another question that often comes up: Is non-alcoholic beer healthier than soda?
+"Sodas (such as cola) and juices (such as orange juice) contain more sugar than non-alcoholic beer or non-alcoholic wine, and therefore also more calories.
 On average, they contain 41 kcal per 100 ml."[1]

 [1] https://www.trimbos.nl/kennis/alcohol/alcoholvrije-dranken/zijn-alcoholvrije-dranken-gezond/